MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Issues
 At this stage, the Qcoder application does not save coded data when the R session ends.
 This is due to a bug in the Qcoder package that is out of my control.
 As such, data must be coded and extracted within a single session.
 This is a work in progress and is a high priority development item.

 Moreover, occasionally the texts do not load within the 'add codes to text data' section in the shiny app - I am unable to fix this as it is a bug in the shiny app itself.
-To check whether to error is in the script or in the shiny app, check the 'documents' folder in the qcoder-analysis-project to make sure it contains two text files: Fabian_2018 and Robinson_2018.
-If both text files are in the folder it seems the script has worked.
-Follow these instructions to get the data in the app:
+To check whether the error is in the script or in the shiny app, check the 'documents' folder in the qcoder-analysis-project to make sure it contains two text files: Fabian_2018 and Robinson_2018.
+If both text files are in the folder it means that the script has worked.
+Follow these instructions to get the data into the app:
 1. Open the shiny app again using ```qcode(use_wd=TRUE)```
 2. In the left panel go to 'add data'
 3. Click 'select file'
 4. Select the two documents
 5. In the left panel go to 'add codes to text data' and click the drop-down box under 'Document'

 This error only occurs in the shiny app occasionally.
-Most of the time, the user should be able to run the script and simple select the document from the drop-down box.
+Most of the time the user should be able to run the script and simply select the document from the drop-down box.

 # Future
 1. It is important that the bug within the shiny app is fixed so that the data loads each time.
-2. I am currently working on being able to save and re-open qcoder sessions in R.
+2. I hope to be able to save and re-open qcoder sessions in R in the near future.
 3. At this stage, the script cannot be run through terminal due to the ui and server of the shiny app.
 I am working towards being able to run the script through the terminal command ```Rscript qcoder.R```
 4. I am also working towards creating my own Shiny app for this Rscript so that it can be run easily through Chrome browser.
 5. Lastly, I am working on a script that will assign a column to the csv file for references.
 This script will used the document unit (eg. "1") and the document name (eg. "Fabian_2018") to automatically create an in-text references that can be pasted into my thesis.
+This will be started within the 'clean_data' branch.

 # License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)